bcomnes/level-hookdown/README.md

 ##### `operation`

-The `operation` argument can contain an object that looks like `{key: key, value: value, type:'put', opts}`, `{key: key, type:'del', opts}` or `{ type: 'batch', opts, array: [operationArray] }`.
+The `operation` argument can contain an object that looks like:

+- `{type:'put', key: 'key', value: 'value', opts}`
+- `{type: 'del', key: 'key', opts}`
+- `{type: 'batch', opts, array: [operationArray] }`

 The `opts` object in the level operation object are the options that get passed through to the wrapped level.

 ## See Also